Nike Baseball Camp Endicott College

 Please note: The following information may be subject to change.

-- Check-out: Graduation takes place at 11:30 a.m. on Wednesday.
-Parents are invited to attend.
+- Check-out: Graduation takes place at 8:00 p.m. on Friday.
+Parents are invited to attend the final games under the lights!
 Check out will take place immediately after.

 What's included in the fee?